-Northern Michigan Oral and Maxillofacial Surgery specializes in:
+Northern Michigan Oral and Maxillofacial Surgery has specialized in:

 - Removal or extractions of diseased, broken, painful , crowded or useless impacted teeth including wisdom teeth.